tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 ### django's SECRET_KEY
 --------------------------------

-One of the main reasons we are doing all this refactoring / re-arranging is security {{ expand on this }}.
+One of the main reasons we are doing all this refactoring / re-arranging is security.
+As an example, by storing our `SECRET_KEY` in a file being tracked by `git` (and potentially being uploaded to a public repository like github, we may be exposing it.
+Refer to [django's documentation as to why it is important to keep it secret](https://docs.djangoproject.com/en/1.11/ref/settings/#secret-key).

 We now know how to store variables in our environment.
 This time around, though, we will use a different procedure to accomplish that.
 We'll see why in a bit.

 By now you should be using virtualenv wrapper (highly recommended!).
 By now I assume also that for every application you setup a different virtual environment (highly recommended too!).
-We will store django's sectret key in the virtual environment.
+We will store django's secret key in our virtual environment.
 Go to the bin folder of your `virtualenv`.
 For me, the path to the bin folder looks like `/Users/puma/.virtualenvs/djangoboilerplate/bin`.
 Within it there is a file called `postactivate`; edit it as follows:

     #!/bin/bash
     # This hook is sourced after this virtualenv is activated.